(Endometrial Cancer; Cancer, Uterine; Cancer, Endometrial; Endometrial Adenocarcinoma)

 Endometrial cancer.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/endometrial-cancer.html.
-Accessed January 8, 2018.
+Accessed March 8, 2021.

 Endometrial cancer.
 EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T113952/Endometrial-cancer.
-Updated May 24, 2017.
-Accessed January 8, 2018.
+Available at: https://www.dynamed.com/condition/endometrial-cancer.
+Accessed Macrh 8, 2021.

 Endometrial cancer.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/gynecology-and-obstetrics/gynecologic-tumors/endometrial-cancer.
 Accessed March 8, 2021.

 General information about endometrial cancer.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/uterine/patient/endometrial-treatment-pdq.
-Updated October 13, 2017.
-Accessed January 8, 2018.
+Accessed March 8, 2021.

 1/11/2018 DynaMed Plus Systematic Literature Surveillancehttp://www.dynamed.com/topics/dmp~AN~T115517/Breastfeeding: Jordan SJ, Na R, Johnatty SE, et al. Breastfeeding and endometrial cancer risk: an analysis from the epidemiology of cancer consortium.
 Obstet Gynecol.
 2017;129(6):10599-1067.

-Last reviewed November 2018 by EBSCO Medical Review Board Mohei Abouzied, MD, FACP Last Updated: 3/8/2021
+Last reviewed January 2021 by EBSCO Medical Review Board Mohei Abouzied, MD, FACP Last Updated: 3/8/2021